Wisconsin vacation rental tax guide

 What’s the definition of “short-term rental” in Wisconsin?

-For tax purposes, a short-term rental in Wisconsin is defined as a residential dwelling offered for rent for a fee and for fewer than 29 consecutive days.
+For tax purposes, a short-term rental in Wisconsin is defined as a residential dwelling offered for rent for a fee for less than one month or 30 consecutive days.

 Who’s required to collect and file taxes on short-term rentals in Wisconsin?

 If you receive payment from short-term guests renting out an apartment, house, or other dwelling, and your taxable sales amount to more than $2,000 in a calendar year, you’re likely responsible for collecting, filing, and remitting short-term rental tax to Wisconsin tax authorities.

-If an online short-term rental marketplace such as Airbnb or HomeAway/Vrbo collects all short-term rental taxes on your behalf, then you don’t need to collect and remit those taxes.
+If an online short-term rental marketplace such as Airbnb or Vrbo collects all short-term rental taxes on your behalf, you don’t need to collect and remit those taxes.
 However, you’re responsible for any taxes not collected for you.

 Location is key to compliance